jlangebek/ubiquiti_privacy/README.md

 # ubiquiti_privacy
-List of known addresses that Ubiquiti uses for phoning home This hosts file is a collection of hosts that Unifi Dream Machine or related Unifi hardware (switches+access points) uses for "phoning home" to Ubiquiti in spite of opt-outs, etc.
+List of known addresses that Ubiquiti uses for phoning home - I use it for my Pi-Hole setup...

+This hosts file is a collection of hosts that Unifi Dream Machine or related Unifi hardware (switches+access points) uses for "phoning home" to Ubiquiti in spite of opt-outs, etc.
 The phoning home is not necessarily a privacy problem, but the issue is that Ubiquiti does add new "features" over time